Spanish (SPA)

 SPA 211 Intermediate Spanish II (3 credits)

 Proficiency-based instruction will encourage the development of speaking, reading, writing and listening comprehension.
-Instruction of basic grammar and pronunciation will accompany active student participation in task-oriented group work in classroom.
+Instruction of basic grammar and pronunciation will accompany active student participation in task-oriented group work in the classroom.
 Fulfills the GEP non-native language requirement.

-Prerequisites: SPA 201
+Prerequisites: SPA 201 or SPA 210

 Restrictions: Enrollment is limited to PLS/HDC level students.